jow-/ucode/README.md

 #### 6.42. `uc(str)`

-Convert the given string to uppercase and return the resulting string.
+Converts the given string to uppercase and return the resulting string.
 Returns `null` if the given argument could not be converted to a string.

 #### 6.43. `unshift(arr, v1, ...)`